 Romsdalseggen has in short time become one of the most popular hikes in Norway.
 The hike starts in the Vengedalen Valley in Isfjorden and ends at Åndalsnes by the Romsdalsfjord.

 From Romsdalseggen there is a fantastic view down to the Romsdalen Valley, Mt Romsdalshorn and Trollveggen, and the Romsdalsfjord in all its glory, all the way to the Atlantic Ocean.

-In the high season, you can join a bus from Åndalsnes to the Vengedalen Valley which is the starting point of the Romsdalseggen Hike.
-Then there are several bus departures each day.
+During summer and autumn, you can join a bus from Åndalsnes to the Vengedalen Valley, the starting point of the hike.
+There are several bus departures each day.
 Book bus-tickets online or at the Tourist Information at Åndalsnes.